simonscoffins/entityframework-testing/README.md

 # entityframework-testing
-Helper utilities for faking Entity Framework for unit testing
+Helper utilities for faking Entity Framework when unit testing